Keyboard shortcuts

 Three recurring realities.

-An integrator placing paired bundles on two lattices, or correlating an oracle tick with a lattice auction outcome, must tolerate partial observation: citizen A commits, citizen B does not.
+An integrator placing paired bundles on two lattices, or correlating an oracle tick with a lattice auction outcome, must tolerate partial observation: member A commits, member B does not.
 The coalition layer surfaces this, it does not mitigate it.
-Every integrator driver spanning citizens carries reconciliation logic (post-bond collateral, on-chain HTLCs, searcher-level risk management, timestamp tolerance windows — whichever matches the domain).
+Every integrator driver spanning members carries reconciliation logic (post-bond collateral, on-chain HTLCs, searcher-level risk management, timestamp tolerance windows — whichever matches the domain).

 Promotion path if atomicity is genuinely required